Papaglory/PID-Rocket-Simulator/README.md

 ### PID Controllers

-In total, there are three different PID controllers for the rocket: one for the altitude, one for the x rotation and one for the z rotation.
+In total, there are three different PID controllers for the rocket: one for the altitude, one for the $x$ rotation and one for the $z$ rotation.
 Each of the controllers rely on the PID pseudocode given by:

 ```pseudo
 // Calculate error